 What Does Innovation in the Workplace Look Like?

-Workplace innovation often begins with something simple.
+Workplace innovation often starts with something simple.
 A frustrating manual task gets automated.
 A team finds a quicker way to collaborate.
 A leader invites frontline staff to suggest ways to reduce friction.
 These changes don’t need to be large to make a measurable difference.
 They just need to work.

 7 Real-World Examples of Innovation in the Workplace